perlun/perlun.eu.org/_i18n/en/_posts/2017-08-24-debugging-hard-to-reproduce-ruby-memory-leaks.md

 $ sudo docker run -p 12345 temp-image
 ```

 ...and compiled Ruby 2.5.0-dev, ran `bundle install` etc. so I could boot the service.
-(Techncially, it was a bit more complex than this because of how the container was structured, but allow me to simplify things a bit to make the story flow better.)
+(Technically, it was a bit more complex than this because of how the container was structured, but allow me to simplify things a bit to make the story flow better.)

 I set the `nginx` config to use the new host port, and detached the `screen` I was ad-hoc-running the service in temporarily.
 Now all I had to do was wait, again...

-Next morning, RSS was around 690 MiB and `heap_allocated_pages` was 1919, with `old_objects` 574988.
+Next morning, the RSS size was around 690 MiB and `heap_allocated_pages` was 1919, with `old_objects` 574988.
 I waited a bit more to see if it would continue growing.

 The next day, right when I woke up, I had an idea: how about googling for _"ruby 2.4.1 memory leak"_?
 Said and done, I did just that and found [rest-client/rest-client#611](https://github.com/rest-client/rest-client/issues/611), which pointed at [Bug #13772: Memory leak recycling stacks for threads in 2.4.1](https://bugs.ruby-lang.org/issues/13772).
 Interesting!